return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

 -----------------------------------

-In both cases, even if more than one period are elapsed, you don't have to call ``snd_pcm_period_elapsed()`` many times.
+In both cases, even if more than one period are elapsed, you don't have to call :c:func:`snd_pcm_period_elapsed()` many times.
 Call only once.
 And the pcm layer will check the current hardware pointer and update to the latest status.

 .. _pcm-interface-atomicity: